Tympanostomy tube: History

-The first myringotomy dates back to 1649 when French anatomist Jean Riolan noticed an improvement in a patient's hearing after unintentionally perforating their eardrum with a spoon.
+The first myringotomy dates back to 1649 when French anatomist Jean Riolan noticed an improvement in a patient's hearing after unintentionally perforating their eardrum with an ear spoon.
 For nearly two hundred years, scientists would study and debate the potential benefits of myringotomy before German scientists Martell Frank and Gustav Lincke had the first documented use of tympanostomy tubes in 1845.
 These scientists used an approximately 6mm long gold tube in an attempt to prevent the eardrum from closing after myringotomy.

 From 1845 to 1875, seven different types of tympanostomy tubes were manufactured and made of materials including rubber, silver, aluminum, and gold.
 These tubes were not widely used or accepted due to complications including falling into the middle ear, falling out of the ear, and the tubes getting plugged.
 In 1952, tympanostomy tubes would make a return when American otolaryngologist Beverly Armstrong introduced them as a new treatment for chronic secretory otitis media.
 This would lead to numerous types of tympanostomy tubes being developed and studied throughout the 20th century.

 Today, silicone and fluoroplastic tympanostomy tubes are more commonly used than metal tubes made from stainless steel, titanium, or gold.
 Research on ways to reduce biofilm formation on tympanostomy tubes, such as coating the tubes with antibiotics before placement to help prevent tube blockage or infection, has been started, but there is not enough data to determine its effectiveness.
 Dissolvable tubes are also being explored as potential alternatives for current tube materials.